MohammedAmine-Bennouna/MohammedAmine-Bennouna.github.io/README.md

+**This is an old website, please refer to my new website at MIT here: http://www.mit.edu/~amineben/ !**

 I am a first year Ph.D. student in Operations Research at the Massachusetts Institute of Technology.
 Prior to joining MIT, I graduated from [Ecole Polytechnique](https://en.wikipedia.org/wiki/%C3%89cole_Polytechnique) Majoring in Applied Mathematics and completed two years of preparatory program (CPGE) in [Lycée Louis-le-Grand](https://en.wikipedia.org/wiki/Lyc%C3%A9e_Louis-le-Grand).

 ## Working papers